sergioB79/theForge/site/forge/content/forge/ideas/rejected/might-makes-right.md

 SUBTITLE: The Throne Built From Bare Hands

+INFO:
+Examines the seduction of treating power as justification rather than mere description.
+Shows how collapsing can into ought turns leverage into a moral permission structure.
+Argues that glorifying domination erases duty, reciprocity, and the costs of authority.
+Rejects coercion realism as a foundation for any world worth inhabiting or defending.

 This idea is not Forge-canonical.
 It has the hard shine of inevitability, and it often arrives wearing the mask of realism.
 But realism that refuses responsibility is only a shortcut dressed as clarity.

 ❌ WHY THIS IDEA DOES NOT BELONG IN THE FORGE